iamso/talkso-cli/readme.md

 talkso
 ```

-The build command copys the necessary css- and js-files to the directory and creates the html file(s);
+The build command copys the necessary css- and js-files to the directory and creates the html file(s).

 ## License